Guidance on how we approach decisions to intervene

 It is very serious misconduct for someone in a firm to take client money.
 Money may also be missing because proper records have not been kept.
 The solicitor may not have acted dishonestly, but incompetently.
 That too, is a very serious matter if client money has been lost or misused.

-If money is missing from what a firm should have in its client account, the firm must replace it.
+If money is missing from its client account, the firm must replace it.
 If it is not replaced, the firm is very likely to be closed down.
-It is very difficult for a firm to operate a client account that has money missing from it, because it has obligations to all of the clients.
+It is very difficult for them to operate a client account that has money missing from it, because it has obligations to all of the clients.
 If there is only half of the money due to clients still in the client account, it may be necessary to pay everyone half of what they are due.
-If the firm pays the full amount of money due to some clients, it will leave less money available to the others.8
+If the firm pays the full amount of money due to some clients, it will leave less money available for others.
+For more information, see our guidance on dealing with money when we intervene.

 - making double payments